Battle of Sisak: Background

 The central authorities of both the Ottoman Empire and the Habsburg monarchy were rather reluctant to fight each other, after both having fought several campaigns on Hungarian and Moldavian lands, and four renewals of the 1547 truce; but large scale military raids were being launched into each other's territories: There had been numerous raids into Habsburg Hungary by the akıncılar, the irregular Ottoman light cavalry, while on the other hand, Uskoci (Balkan Habsburg-sided irregular soldiers on the eastern Adriatic coast) were being encouraged to conduct raids into Ottoman territory in the Balkans.
 Clashes on the Croatian frontier also continued despite the truce.
 The Croatian–Ottoman border went between Koprivnica and Virovitica to Sisak, then westward to Karlovac, southward to Plitvice Lakes, and southwestward to the Adriatic Sea.
 Croatia at the time had only 16,800 km² of free territory and around 400,000 inhabitants.

 Although their strength was depleted from the constant conflicts on the border, in the late 16th century Croatian fortified cities were able to hold Ottoman forces at bay.
 During this period, Ottoman Bosnian forces had made several attempts to seize major forts and towns across the Una and Sava rivers.
 On 26 October 1584, smaller Ottoman units were defeated at the battle of Slunj, and on 6 December 1586 near Ivanić-Grad.
 However, Ottoman raids and attacks were increasing and the Croatian nobility were fighting without Habsburg support.

 The Uskok attack on the Sanjak of Krka deeply angered both the Muslim population and the Ottoman administration in the region.
 Ibrahim, Sanjak-bey of Krka, went to Constantinople to make conversations with high ranking officials.
 He asked for compensation for the damage caused by Uskok incursions.
 Ottoman officials asked for reports on the issue from the Venetian ambassador in Istanbul, as from the Ottomans' point of view the Uskok raiders were subjected to the Republic of Venice.
 But the Venetian ambassador rejected the accusations and said that the Uskoks were subjected to the Holy Roman Empire.
 Ibrahim then requested that a letter be written to the German emperor complaining about the damage caused by Uskoks, in accordance with the Ahidnâme.
 The Ottoman Grand Vizier commissioned Telli Hasan Pasha, who had been newly appointed as Beylerbey of Bosnia, to make investigation on the issue.
 No letter written to the Holy Roman Empire regarding the Krka raid has been found in the archives.
-Regardless of whether the letter was sent or not, it is clear that the Ottomans could not find anyone who would make talks on the issue, and soon they began to prepare for war in order to take revenge from both the Uskok raiders and their supporters.
+Regardless of whether the letter was sent or not, it is clear that the Ottomans could not find anyone who would make talks on the issue, and soon they began to prepare for war to take revenge on both the Uskok raiders and their supporters.